 The fact that De Waal is the smallest village on Texel doesn’t mean that it isn’t worth a visit.
 The village still exudes an atmosphere of days gone by.
 The special cottages and tranquillity are characteristic of De Waal.
 The best way to explore De Waal is on foot or by bike.
 That way, you have lots of time to take in the village’s charm.

-In De Waal, you will find Cultuurhistorisch Museum Texel.
+In De Waal, you will find Museum Waelstee.
 This museum was founded by volunteers who wanted to preserve Texel’s agrarian history for future generations.
 These days, the exhibition focuses on all aspects of island life of about a century ago.
 At set times, there are demonstrations of old trades.

 Want to stay in De Waal?
 No problem.
 The village has two hotels.
 Both form a perfect base for your explorations of Texel.
 Hotel De Waal also provides cycle hire.
 Hotel Rebecca is well known for its fabulous cuisine.
 The brasserie of owner/chef Michel Arends has a Bib Gourmand, a Gault-Millau toque and is listed in the Top 500 of culinary magazine Lekker.
 Did you know that De Waal was once situated by the sea?